Thayer Munford: Las Vegas Raiders

 Munford was selected by the Las Vegas Raiders in the seventh round, 238th overall, of the 2022 NFL draft.
 As a rookie, he appeared in all 17 games and started four.
 He appeared in 15 games and started ten in the 2023 season.

 On August 27, 2025, Munford was released by the Raiders.

 New England Patriots

-On August 29, 2025, Munford was signed to the New England Patriots' practice squad.
+On August 29, 2025, Munford was signed to the New England Patriots practice squad.

 Cleveland Browns

-On September 24, 2025, Munford was signed by the Cleveland Browns from the Patriots' practice squad.
+On September 24, 2025, Munford was signed by the Cleveland Browns from the Patriots practice squad.
 He was waived on October 13 and re-signed to the practice squad two days later.

+New England Patriots (second stint)

+On November 25, 2025, Munford was signed to the New England Patriots' active roster from the Browns practice squad.